From a Parking Lot to a Park

 Project Update

-In 2024, AMSG received funding from the Rotary Club’s Environmental Innovators Fund, and The United Way of Peterborough’s Neighbourhood Fund to launch “From a Parking Lot to a Park”.
+In 2024, AMSG received funding from the Rotary Club’s Environmental Innovators Fund, and The United Way Peterborough Neighbourhood Fund to launch “From a Parking Lot to a Park”.
 This project invited the public to envision a transformed Ashburnham Memorial Park- in particular, the upper parking lot.

 Throughout the year, AMSG undertook surveys and public engagements at community events including:

-• April 2024, AMP A Walk in the Park with Kevin Callan
+• April 2024, A walk in Ashburnham Memorial Park with Kevin Callan

-• November 2024, Beta Sigma Phi Sorority Meeting
+• November 2024, Beta Sigma Phi sorority meeting presentation

 AMSG public engagement